Schieck/GPT-Evaluator/README.md

 ## Features

-- **Real-time Evaluation**: Instantly evaluate AI responses against user inputs
-- **Live Chat Scanning**: Monitor and analyze GPT conversations in real-time
+- **Live Scanner**: Monitor and analyze GPT conversations in real-time with automatic evaluation
+- **Legacy Evaluator**: Manual evaluation of AI responses against user inputs with detailed analysis
-- **History Tracking**: Keep track of past evaluations and their results
+- **History Tracking**: Comprehensive history of past evaluations with approval/rejection functionality
 - **Multi-Provider Support**: Works with both OpenAI and Claude AI providers
-- **Modern UI**: Beautiful and intuitive interface with smooth animations
+- **Modern UI**: Beautiful and intuitive interface with smooth animations and collapsible sections
-- **Configurable**: Easy setup with API key management
+- **Configurable**: Easy setup with API key management and provider settings
+- **Error Handling**: Robust error handling and reporting system
+- **Responsive Design**: Works both as a popup and in a separate window mode

 ## Installation